Tunnelsats/tunnelsats/README.md

 Renewal of existing subscriptions has been reworked.
 Now it is possible to prolong your subscription by extending the current fixed term.
 Here is how it works:
 - go to [tunnelsats.com](https://tunnelsats.com) and select "Renew Subscription" on the navigation bar
 - enter the WireGuard public key (find it commented out in your `tunnelsatsv2.conf`, look for `#myPubKey` line)
-- select the continent you are currently subscribed to
 - click "Query Key Info" to fetch your current valid date
 - select the desired term extension of your choice (it is appended to the current expiry)
 - click "Update Subscription" and pay the lightning invoice